hsu-library-project-x/citing-insights-version1/README.md

 Citing Insights Version 1 release is expected in the end of May, and the planned features include:
 * Enhanced PDF Search functionality
 * Multiple evaluators mode, with inter-reliability testing / norming, and analytics
-* Robust analytical reports & outcomes
+* Analytical reports & outcomes
 * Group Administration Console
 * Robust rubric resources
 * More Improvements to Design

+## Future Features
+Citing Insights will continue to develop the application, including:
 * Integration road-map with Learning Management System.
+* Robust reports & outcomes, with data visualizations

 ## Built With
 * [MongoDB ](https://www.mongodb.com/) - database